cbeazon0/Future-Of-Data-2024-Hackathon/README.md

 ## Inspiration

-We just wanted to make a resource that we wished we had.
+We wanted to make a resource that we wished we had.

 ## What it does